Xert Full Glossary with Description

 • Recommended XSS

-As part of your training program with Xert, the Adaptive Training Advisor calculates your XSS Surplus/Deficit each day.
-This Surplus/Deficit is based on your current Training Load, your selected Improvement Rate, and the training you’ve done over the last week.
+As part of your training program with Xert, the Adaptive Training Adviser calculates your XSS surplus/deficit each day.
+This surplus/deficit is based on your current Training Load, your selected Improvement Rate, and the training you’ve done over the last week.
 From there, Xert will then recommend training for you based on their XSS, Focus, Difficulty, etc.

-> Why do I see multiple recommended XSS values from the Adaptive Training Advisor?
+> Why do I see multiple recommended XSS values from the Adaptive Training Adviser?

-In addition to recommending workouts, Xert’s Adaptive Training Advisor (XATA) also recommends virtual rides & outdoor rides as part of your training program!
+In addition to recommending workouts, Xert’s Adaptive Training Adviser (XATA) also recommends virtual rides & outdoor rides as part of your training program!

 We understand that the type of ride an athlete is doing might impact the amount of training they do.
 For example, some athletes might not consider doing a 3 hour virtual endurance ride on the turbo, but might consider a 3 hour outdoor ride.
 As another example, some athletes might not want to bother with getting dressed up in the rain & cold for a 45 min interval ride outdoors, but would happily jump on the turbo for 45 min of intervals.